EspejoLuis/quantlib-multilang/docs/devlogs/devlog_09_25.md

 - Python: Review:
   - We are using datetime + day,month,year.
 Is it correct ? should we store just datime so as to have one soruce of true ?

+Rust: to pondeer

+- Should I call length and unit with .length or .length()
+- Remove some partialOrd where not needed.
+- ❓ Thinking about having `enum month` in a proper `month.rs`
+- What about using Size (usize) instead of MonthIndex or WeekDayIndex